r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ##Wildcard imports

-If we don't want to specify explicitly the names to import from a module, we can use a wildcard form of import:
+If we don't want to specify explicitly the names to import from a module, we can use the wildcard form of import:

 ```
 from module import *